aliclark/pragmatic-password-generator/README.md

 Using the default parameters, an attacker with
  * a $10k budget
  * on the Cloud
- * in 20 years' time from now
+ * 20 years' time from now
  * should only have a 1% chance of recovering your password even if it's protected using a weak hash

 (This currently corresponds to 82 bits of entropy)